hippothewild/miniC/README.md

 - (Type Check) Are all conditions in if/for/switch/while have proper type value? (int or float)
 - (Type Check) Are all functions return appropriate typed value?
 - (Type Check) Are all assign statements assign correct typed value for given identifiers?

+Note - Some soft type conversions will be allowed but compiler will raise warn.
+- Assigning int expression to float identifier
+- Binary operation(+-*/) of int expression and float expression
+- Comparing int expression and float expression

 Reference
 -------